 Kids will love the merry-go-round at Universitätsplatz, and having their picture taken in “Father Christmas’ House” on Marktplatz, where all proceeds go to charity.

 Be sure to try the crepes, chocolate covered fruit, and lebkuchen hearts, then pick up a nutcracker or ornament to take home.
+There are plenty of things to do in Heidelberg with kids.

 2. Freiburg im Breisgau Christmas Market